Sébastien Bazin: Career

 Bazin began his career in finance in the United States, Clore then Paine Webber groups in New York City, San Francisco, then went to London.
 He returned to France and became the Director of Investment Banking Hottinguer Rivaud Finances from 1990 to 1992.
 He continued his career by becoming Managing Director of the company Immobilière Hôtelière in 1992.
 He held this position for five years.

-In 1997, he began to serve as chief executive officer, principal, and managing director of Europe at Colony Capital, a global real estate investment company.
+In 1997, he began to serve as managing director of Europe at Colony Capital, a global real estate investment company.
 He served on the board of directors of Hottinguer Rivaud Finances, an investment bank.
 He also served on the board of Edenred from 2010 to 2013.

 In 2006, Bazin became one of the shareholders of Paris Saint-Germain (PSG), via Colony Capital.
 On 3, he became the 14th president of PSG, following the departure of Charles Villeneuve.
 Since July 2011 and the acquisition of PSG by a Qatar investment fund, he is no longer majority shareholder.

 Since August 2013, he has been chairman of the board and chief executive officer of Accor, a global hotel corporation.

 In November 2017, at the 4th Challenges magazine's Economic Summit, Bazin announced the preparation of a strategic alliance with one of the giants of the net-economy to accelerate the dematerialization and the digital transformation of the Accor group.